 Here are some topics to consider:

-- Have you experienced or witnessed discrimination because of race, religion, or gender by family law practitioners or judges?
+- Have you experienced or witnessed discrimination because of race, religion, gender, age, or disability by family law practitioners or judges?

 - Does your law firm have attorneys from diverse backgrounds?